ibyra/angico/README.md

 ## Roadmap

+- Support all SVG elements and attributes;
-- Support all SVG-related tags/attributes;
+- Support all MathML elements and attributes;
 - Support streamed rendering;

 ## Contributing